dappros/bc_geth_node/diagnostics.md

 ps aux | grep geth

-kill -9 [PID]  // use process ID obtained from the above
+kill [PID] // use process ID obtained from the above (in our experiments "kill -9 [PID]" also results in a graceful stop but is not necessary, since usual "kill" also works for geth process)

+## CHECK ACCOUNTS/WALLETS

+Get the number of accounts/wallets in the keystore directory of the node

+cd /data/keystore

+find . -type f | wc -l